0bOne/portfolio/README.md

 It is widely believed that the term *relational* database refers to the relationships between tables (entity relationships).
 Technically speaking, however, it refers to the fact that each datum in a *row* within the table are related: a concept known as a *record*.
 My database design program had tables, and therefore records, but it had no concept of *entity relationships*.
 It did support multiple tables within a single database.
 Ted Codd's pioneering relational work was more than a decade into its evolution, but his concepts were not widely understood.

 My original program has long since been lost.
-Even if it hadn’t, I would have no 380Z on which to run it.
+Even if it hadn't, I would have no 380Z on which to run it.
 Here I've approximated a few screens using a DOS batch file.
 Memory is a funny thing, so I don't guarantee it matches the original, but at least it gives an idea.

 ![Screenshot 1](./umdatabase/screen1.png)
 ![Screenshot 2](./umdatabase/screen2.png)